Changing topological type of compression bodies through cone manifolds: An explicit deformation

 To compute explicit matrices for $ J $ and $ J' $, we just substitute these calculations into the hyperbolic transformation with isometric circles centred at $ w $ and $ \overline{w} $ with radius $ r $: this has the matrix

-The resulting deformation is shown in \cref{fig:deformation_animation}; we have produced a smooth path of cone manifold holonomy groups joining discrete groups of the desired kinds.
-Since we started with the group produced by the Koebe construction in \cref{sec:gpmax} and not a group of the form $ B(\alpha,\beta,\sigma) $ it is not immediately a path in $ \mc{G} $, but it is a routine calculation in M\"obius geometry to construct a smoothly parameterised family of M\"obius transforms, exactly as in \cref{lem:conjugated_B}, which transform each group constructed here into a corresponding point in $ \mc{G} $.
+The resulting deformation is shown in \zcref{fig:deformation_animation}; we have produced a smooth path of cone manifold holonomy groups joining discrete groups of the desired kinds.
+Since we started with the group produced by the Koebe construction in \zcref{sec:gpmax} and not a group of the form $ B(\alpha,\beta,\sigma) $ it is not immediately a path in $ \mc{G} $, but it is a routine calculation in M\"obius geometry to construct a smoothly parameterised family of M\"obius transforms, exactly as in \zcref{lem:conjugated_B}, which transform each group constructed here into a corresponding point in $ \mc{G} $.
 The point is that these maps are defined only in terms of fixed points of generators, and these fixed points move smoothly under the deformation we have constructed.

-The deformation can be continued past the $ (1;2)$-compression body group, as shown in \cref{fig:deformation_animation2}, although this continuation is of less interest since it passes through a point where the isometric circles of $ J' $ degenerate to points and the deformation leaves $ \PSL(2,\C)$ momentarily.
+The deformation can be continued past the $ (1;2)$-compression body group, as shown in \zcref{fig:deformation_animation2}, although this continuation is of less interest since it passes through a point where the isometric circles of $ J' $ degenerate to points and the deformation leaves $ \PSL(2,\C)$ momentarily.
 The endpoint of this extended deformation is a group obtained from the starting function group by blowing up a puncture on the pinched end to become a hyperbolic and pinching down a handle on the genus two end to become parabolic; the corresponding manifold is a compression body where one end is a twice-punctured torus and the other end is a four-punctured sphere.